-Figure 3 Chart of the yearly number of scientific literatures including the keywords “stem cells + parasites” over the last 50 years.
-Diagram of the scientific literature on Pubmed using the inclusive keywords stem cells and parasites.
+Figure 3 Chart of the yearly number of scientific literature publications including the keywords “stem cells + parasites” over the last 50 years.
+This diagram shows the numbers corresponding to scientific literature on PubMed found using the inclusive keywords “stem cells” and “parasites”.